 \section{Abstract}

-While many solutions for privacy-preserving convex empirical risk minimization (ERM) have been developed, privacy-preserving nonconvex ERM remains under challenging.
-In this paper, we study nonconvex ERM, which takes the form of minimizing a finite-sum of nonconvex loss functions over a training set.
-To achieve both efficiency and strong privacy guarantees with efficiency, we propose a differentially-private stochastic gradient descent algorithm for nonconvex ERM, and provide a tight analysis of its privacy and utility guarantees, as well as its gradient complexity.
-We show that our proposed algorithm can substantially reduce gradient complexity while matching the best-known utility guarantee obtained by Wang et al.\ (2017).
-We extend our algorithm to the distributed setting using secure multi-party computation, and show that it is possible for a distributed algorithm to match the privacy and utility guarantees of a centralized algorithm in this setting.
-Our experiments on benchmark nonconvex ERM problems and real datasets demonstrate superior performance in terms of both training time and utility gains compared with previous differentially-private methods using the same privacy budgets.
+While many solutions for privacy-preserving convex empirical risk minimization (ERM) have been developed, privacy-preserving nonconvex ERM remains a challenge.
+We study nonconvex ERM, which takes the form of minimizing a finite-sum of nonconvex loss functions over a training set.
+We propose a new differentially private stochastic gradient descent algorithm for nonconvex ERM that achieves strong privacy guarantees efficiently, and provide a tight analysis of its privacy and utility guarantees, as well as its gradient complexity.
+Our algorithm reduces gradient complexity while improves the best previous utility guarantee given by Wang et al.\ (NeurIPS 2017).
+Our experiments on benchmark nonconvex ERM problems demonstrate superior performance in terms of both training cost and utility gains compared with previous differentially private methods using the same privacy budgets.